victordomingos/Count-files/docs/source/examples.rst

    usage: count-files [--all] [--sort-alpha] [--case-sensitive]
                       [--no-recursion] [--no-feedback] [path]

+|

-The most simple form of usage is to type a simple command in the shell, without any arguments.
+The most simple form of usage is to type a command in the shell, without any arguments.

 By default, it will count files recursively in current working directory and all of its subdirectories, and will display a table showing the frequency for each file extension (e.g.: .txt, .py, .html, .css) and the total number of files found.

 In this case, the file extensions in the table will be displayed in uppercase (default).
 Any hidden files or folders will be ignored.

 Example: